 These are the base objects representing numbers, dates, and mathematical calculations.

 These objects represent collections of data which are ordered by an index value.
 This includes (typed) arrays and array-like constructs.

 These objects represent collections which use keys; these contain elements which are iterable in the order of insertion.

-SIMD vector data types are objects where data is arranged into lanes.
+SIMD (en-US) vector data types are objects where data is arranged into lanes.